stgeorgi/wvdquickstart/repo.md

 ### <b>ARMRunbookScripts</b>
 * <a href="https://github.com/stgeorgi/wvdquickstart/tree/master/ARMRunbookScripts/checkCredentials.ps1" target="_blank">checkCredentials.ps1</a>: This script makes sure that the entered Azure Admin credentials are correct, in addition to validating the vnet, subnet, and firewall configuration.
 This script also configures the 'WVDServicePrincipal' managed identity in the deployment resource group to give it the *contributor* role on the subscription.
 This is needed to run deployment scripts in the main ARM template successfully.
+  * <a href="https://github.com/stgeorgi/wvdquickstart/tree/master/ARMRunbookScripts/AADDScheckCredentials.ps1" target="_blank">AADDScheckCredentials.ps1</a>: This script is an adapted version of the script above, and is only used when using the QuickStart starting with an empty subscription.
 * <a href="https://github.com/stgeorgi/wvdquickstart/tree/master/ARMRunbookScripts/createDevopsPipeline.sh" target="_blank">createDevopsPipeline.sh</a>: This Azure CLI script creates and starts a DevOps pipeline in the newly created DevOps project.
 * <a href="https://github.com/stgeorgi/wvdquickstart/tree/master/ARMRunbookScripts/createServicePrincipal.ps1" target="_blank">createServicePrincipal.ps1</a>: This script creates the AAD application service principal used to create a service connection between the Azure subscription and the DevOps project.
 If the application already exists, this script will update the existing one with the right permissions.
 * <a href="https://github.com/stgeorgi/wvdquickstart/tree/master/ARMRunbookScripts/devopssetup.ps1" target="_blank">devopssetup.ps1</a>: This script makes a number of REST API calls to create a DevOps project, a service connection between the Azure Subscription and the DevOps project, to initialize the DevOps repository with all the required files, to set some permissions in DevOps, and to generate the main automation parameter files: appliedParmeters.psd1 and variables.yml.
+  * <a href="https://github.com/stgeorgi/wvdquickstart/tree/master/ARMRunbookScripts/AADDSdevopssetup.ps1" target="_blank">AADDSdevopssetup.ps1</a>: This script is an adapted version of the script above, and is only used when using the QuickStart starting with an empty subscription.

 #### <a href="https://github.com/stgeorgi/wvdquickstart/tree/master/ARMRunbookScripts/static" target="_blank">ARMRunbookScripts/static</a>
 The azuremodules.zip in this folder contains the following PowerShell modules: